nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Command: `addm` or `addmember`.
 You can refer to the command [here](https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#411-adding-a-member-addmember-or-addm).
 1. Adding a new member
-    1. Prerequisites: Existing list of applicants do not contain member with the same phone number
+    1. Prerequisites: Existing list of members do not contain member with the same phone number
     2. Test case: `addm /name John Doe /phone 91234567 /email johnd@example.com /tele @johndoe`<br>
        Expected: A new member is added with the given name, phone number, email, and Telegram handle with no tags.
        The member is added to the last index of the member list.
 The member card will appear at the bottom of the list.
     3. Test case: `addm /name John Doe /phone 91234567 /email johnd@example.com /tele @johndoe /tag Classmate`<br>
        Expected: A new member is added with the given name, phone number, email, and Telegram handle with the Classmate tag.
-       The member added to the last index of the applicant list.
-The applicant card will appear at the bottom of the list.
+       The member added to the last index of the member list.
+The member card will appear at the bottom of the list.

 2. Adding a member applicant
     1. Prerequisites: Existing list of member contain member with the same phone number